robsontenorio/marina/swarm/README.md

 - Point all of them to the same IP address of your **VPS**.

 > [!NOTE]
-> Cloudflare provides the SSL certificate for all domains/subdomains for free.
-So, you do not need to do anything else on your VPS.
+> - Cloudflare provides the SSL certificate for all domains/subdomains for free.
+> - you do not need to do anything else on your VPS.

 ![](domains.png)